sumeer1/scAEGAN/README.md

 ```
 # Basic Usage
 There are two steps for the basic usage after activating the conda environment.
 *  Training the autoencoder with the given parameters to get the latent representation by running.
+The input to the autoencoder is in the format of cell by gene matrix
 *  The input to the autoencoder is in the format of cell by gene matrix.
 With cells as rows and genes as columns in csv format.
 ```
 python AE.py --input_file --output_file  --batch_size  --epochs --dropout --learning_rate